wp-plugins/quick-featured-images/README.txt

 == Changelog ==

+= 2.0 =
+* Added new action "Remove any image"
+* Added new filter "Filter by Featured Image Size"
+* Added error notice if no image of the image replacement list was selected
+* Changed design of the plugin's start page.
+I hope you find it more useful
+* Improved processing speed of found posts
+* Improved performance
+* Improved security for input data and URLs

 = 1.0 =
 * The plugin was released.

 == Upgrade Notice ==

+= 2.0 =
+Many improvements and additions

 = 1.0 =
 No upgrades, just the first release.